Israeli settler violence: Well contamination and water access

 On 13 July 2004, residents of Hirbat Atwana near Hebron found rotting chicken carcasses in their well after four Jewish settlers were seen in the village.
 Israeli police said they suspected militant Jews from a nearby settlement outpost called Havat Maon.
 Settlers blamed the action on "internal tribal fight between the Palestinians;" Israeli police spokesman Doron Ben-Amo said it was "unlikely" that the Palestinians would contaminate their own well.
 On 9 December 2007, members of Christian Peacemaker Teams, an American NGO, reported to have observed a group of Israelis stop next to a cistern in Humra Valley, open the lid, and raise the bucket.
 The water was later found to be contaminated.
 Oxfam, a British NGO, has reported that settlers deliberately poisoned the only well in Madama, a village near Nablus, by dumping used diapers into it; and that they shot aid workers who came to clean the well.

 A United Nations survey released in March 2012 documented the increasing use of threats, violence and intimidation to deny Palestinians access to their water resources in the West Bank.
 The survey stated that Israeli settlers have been acting systematically to gain control of some 56 springs, most of which are located on private Palestinian land.
 The report noted that settler actions included "trespass, intimidation and physical assault, stealing of private property, and construction without a building permit".
 The report criticized the Israeli authorities for having "systematically failed to enforce the law on those responsible for these acts and to provide Palestinians with any effective remedy".

+In August 2026, Reuters reported on the seizure and diversion of Palestinian water resources in the West Bank by Israeli settlers.
+In Fasayil, located in the Jordan Valley, settlers diverted an irrigation spring traditionally relied upon by local Palestinian farmers into a nearby archaeological pool.
+The area was subsequently promoted as an Israeli tourist attraction with pledged financial backing from Israeli Finance Minister Bezalel Smotrich.
+United Nations data cited in the report indicated that settlers had attacked at least 160 water and sanitation sites across the territory in 2026.
+Local field researchers estimated that settlers had gained control over 95% of the natural springs in the northern Jordan Valley, while Palestinian Authority water officials described the systematic targeting of water infrastructure as an effort to render local agricultural livelihoods unsustainable and displace Palestinian communities.
+Settlers and Israeli archaeological rights groups also clashed over the site, with critics noting that filling the unverified historical structure with water risked damaging the archaeological site.